1987 San Francisco 49ers season

 The 1987 San Francisco 49ers season was the franchise's 38th season in the National Football League and their 42nd overall.
-The 49ers won the division for the second consecutive season, and ended the season as the top seed in the NFC playoffs.
+The 49ers won the division for the second consecutive season, ended the season as the top seed in the NFC and were heavily favored to represent the conference in the Super Bowl.
 The season ended with an upset loss to the Minnesota Vikings in the divisional round of the playoffs.

 The season

 The 49ers lost the first game of the season to Pittsburgh.
 In their second game, against Cincinnati, it appeared that they were going to start the season 0–2, down by 6 points with just 2 seconds to play.
 However, quarterback Joe Montana threw a 25-yard pass to wide receiver Jerry Rice as time expired.
 The 49ers used the victory as a springboard to a 13–1 run to end the season with the best record in the NFL.

 The 49ers scored 459 points, the most in the NFL in 1987; they also scored 206 more points than they allowed, best in the league as well.
 The 49ers gained the most total yards (5,987), the most rushing yards (2,237) and second most passing yards (3,750) in the NFL in 1987.

 Wide receiver Jerry Rice was named NFL Offensive Player of the Year and the Bert Bell Award (for Player of the Year).
 Rice caught 22 touchdown passes in a strike-shortened 12 games (1 game was canceled because of the strike, and Rice didn't play in the next 3 games while the strike was on).
 This record stood for twenty years.
 Rice led the league in receiving yards per game (89.8), total touchdowns (23: 22 receiving, 1 rushing), and points scored (138).
 Quarterback Joe Montana (who crossed the picket line during the strike) led the league with 31 touchdown passes.
 He also led the league in passer rating (102.1) and completion percentage (66.8%).

 The San Francisco defense was also very strong, surrendering the fewest total yards (4,095), fewest passing yards (2,484) and fifth-fewest rushing yards (1,611) in the NFL in 1987.
 The 1987 49ers have the best passer rating differential (offensive passer rating minus opponents' combined passer rating) of the Live Ball Era (1978–present), with +52.4.